menchelab/hci-immune-synapse/README.md

-# High-content imaging of immunological synapse architecture in human cytotoxic lymphocytes
+# High-content imaging of human T and NK lymphocytes reveals actin-mediated control of the immunological synapse

 ## Study authors